-Consultancy roles can be competitive, and a strong CV will almost always be required to get your foot in the door.
+Consultancy roles are competitive, so a well-put-together CV is a must to get your foot in the door.
+See the process for writing a persuasive and impactful CV.
 In this article we’ll share a process for writing a persuasive CV (including examples) and end with a copyright-free management consultant CV template for you to use and adapt.

 First, here are the two most common mistakes that management consultants make with their CV: